8 Ways to Downsize Your 10-Pound Tote Bag—and Avoid Back Problems Later

 If you don’t use something on a daily basis, don’t bring it.
 Unless you’re venturing to the depths of the desert, chances are you’re carting around too much than you need.
 Toting things around that which you rarely use takes up necessary space and weight, so drop the unnecessary clutter and only pack the essentials.
 If you’re consistently carrying things to and fro that you exclusively use at the office, leave these tucked into an office drawer or glove compartment.

 Before you go to sleep, adopt the habit of cleaning out your bag and the miscellaneous medley that may have accumulated throughout the day.
 Waiting to do this every week, month, or year will make organizing a near impossible task.
 Don’t wait until your purse becomes a portable dumpster to clean it out; shed off the pounds every night for an easier day.
-(Here’s a go-to guide on clearing out all kinds of clutter).

 Simplify your electronics.